Disclaimer: This is Untrue.

 *Retrovirus

-According to the widely accepted theories, retroviruses such as the human immunodeficiency viruses (HIV) are a type of viruses that insert short double-stranded helix DNAs transcribed from their RNA genomes into the double-stranded helix DNAs of the host cells that they invaded.
-Their schematic cell infection, virus production, and virus structure would be like below.
+According to widely accepted theories, retroviruses—such as the human immunodeficiency virus (HIV)—are a type of virus that inserts short DNA sequences, which are transcribed from their RNA genomes, into the double-stranded DNA helix of host cells they infect.

 Schematic Cell Infection, Virus Production, and Virus Structure of HIV